User Community Service Desk Downloads

 • UPDATE

-The scanner also supports the following Snowflake objects for Design Time Lineage:
+The scanner supports the following Snowflake objects for Design Time Lineage:

 • Views

-Lineage is also supported for procedures (SQL, JAVA, or Python).
+Lineage is also supported for stored procedures (SQL, Java, Python, Snowpark).
 If lineage information was captured from a procedure, the procedure name is present in the lineage.
-Currently, the procedure name is displayed as a comment in the SQL code preview.
+Currently, the procedure name is displayed as a comment in the SQL code preview (see View transformation context).

-Lineage from procedures and other Snowflake objects is supported only indirectly based on the captured queries in Snowflake QUERY_HISTORY table.
+Lineage from procedures and other Snowflake objects is supported only indirectly, based on the captured queries in the Snowflake QUERY_HISTORY view.

 Limitations

-The following statement types that could be relevant for lineage are not supported:
+Certain statement types or features which might be relevant for lineage in specific use cases are currently not supported:

 • SWAP tables

-• Lineage from/to stage (for example, the COPY command for loading files from S3 storage into a Snowflake table)
+For example, the COPY command for loading files from Azure ADLS storage into a Snowflake table is not supported.

 Supported connectivity